Chapter 3 Linear Model Selection & Regularisation

 This dataset formed part of the now retired ElemStatLearn R package; it’s details can be found here.
 The goal is to model the (log) prostate-specific antigen (lpsa) for men who were about to receive a radical prostatectomy, based on eigth clinical measurements.
 The data only contain 97 observations, 30 of which are set aside for testing purposes.

-Looking at the correlation between the features, we see that all the features are positively correlated with the response variable, ranging from weak to strong correlation.
+Looking at the correlations displayed in Figure 3.1, we see that all the features are positively correlated with the response variable, ranging from relatively weak (0.23) to relatively strong (0.73) correlation.
 We also observe some strong correlation between features, which could be of concern for a regression model.
 Note! svi and gleason are actually binary and ordinal variables respectively, but we will treat them as numeric for the sake of simplicity in this illustration.

 library(corrplot) #For correlation plot